 Deutsch Fit takes place – like the integrated supplementary German instruction – in consultation with the German instructor and supplements regular German instruction, strengthening and deepening what has been learned and closing any gaps through regular practice.

 Deutsch Intensiv, by contrast, is an additional supplementary offering for students with a background of German as a foreign language (DaF) and is thus directed primarily at students who are non-native German speakers .
-In this course, which is scheduled twice a week, instruction is based on DaF textbooks, which are independent from the classes’ German curriculum.
+In this course, which is scheduled twice a week, instruction is based on DaF textbooks (DaF = German as a second language), which are independent from the classes’ German curriculum.